-- 1. To be eligible for enrollment, a high school student must: - a. be a high school junior or senior; and - have an unweighted GPA of 2.8 on high school courses; or - demonstrate college readiness in English, reading and mathematics on an assessment or placement test or meet provisional status. - 2.
-To maintain eligibility for continued enrollment, a student must: - continue to make progress toward high school graduation; and - maintain a 2.0 GPA in college coursework after completing two courses.
-A student who falls below a 2.0 GPA after completing two college courses will be subject to the College's policy for satisfactory academic progress. - 3.
-A student must enroll in one College Transfer Pathway and may not substitute courses in one pathway for courses in another.
+- 1. To be eligible for enrollment, a high school student must: - a. be a freshman or sophomore who meets academically or intellectually gifted (AIG) criteria. - b. be a high school junior or senior; and - have an unweighted GPA of 2.8 on high school courses; or - demonstrate college readiness in

+English, reading and mathematics on an assessment or placement test or meet provisional status.

+- 2. To maintain eligibility for continued enrollment, a student must: - continue to make progress toward high school graduation; and - maintain a 2.0 GPA in college coursework after completing two courses.
+A student who falls below a 2.0 GPA after completing two college courses will be subject to the College's policy for satisfactory academic progress. - A student must enroll in one College Transfer Pathway and may not substitute courses in one pathway for courses in another.
 In addition, the student may change one's Pathway and/or concurrently enroll in one/two College Transfer Pathway(s) and a Career Technical Education (CTE) Pathway upon approval of the high school principal and designated administrator and the High School's Center of Advanced Studies Advisor. - 4.
 With approval of the high school principal or designated administrator and the student's Center for Advanced Studies Advisor, a student who completes a College Transfer Pathway while still enrolled in high school may continue to earn college transfer credits leading to the completion of the Associate in Arts (AA), Associate in Science (AS), Associate in Engineering (AE), or Associate in Nursing Degree (ADN).

 A student may complete the AA/AS/AE/ADN pathway and then continue towards completion of the AA/AS/AE/ADN.
-The AA/AS/AE/ADN may not be awarded prior to high school graduation verification.